What is Social Entrepreneurs Ireland?

 We don’t limit our support to any specific sector, topic or social issue.
 We are open to supporting projects in any sector, once the potential for positive societal change can be demonstrated.
 In the past, we have supported projects in a wide range of areas including education and learning, children and young people, mental health, diversity and inclusion, housing and the environment.

-Why must an idea or project you support be ‘new or better’?
+Why must an idea or project you support be ‘new or different’?

 Ireland still suffers from a number of entrenched social problems.
 At Social Entrepreneurs Ireland we believe new and improved thinking is needed.
 However, these types of ideas often struggle to garner support, particularly in the early stages of their development.
 Therefore, through our programmes we support projects that tackle these issues from a different angle, improving on what is already being done or introducing a completely new solution altogether.